zamfi/cca-computational-practices-2-spring-2020/final/README.md

 #### Final Project

-Assignment 1: Due April 12, 2019
+Assignment 1: Project Proposal due April 15, 2020

 Prepare a proposal for your final project.
-If you're not sure what you want to do, [email me](mailto:zamfi@cca.edu) a few thoughts and I'm happy to send you my opinions on what would make a good project.
+If you have questions, [email us](mailto:zamfi@cca.edu;rolf.widenfelt@cca.edu) or post a note on Slack.

 Some examples of past final projects: